web statistics

 Upper School (Grades 9 -12)

-Our Approach
+Our approach

-Students are engaged in regular discussions about abstract, complex ideas including reflective thinking about life experiences, critical examination of assumptions about knowledge, and appreciation of multiple perspectives.
+Upper School students are engaged in regular discussions about abstract, complex ideas including reflective thinking about life experiences, critical examination of assumptions about knowledge, and appreciation of multiple perspectives.

 IB is well known to us for excellent preparations.
 Success in an IB programme correlates well with success at Harvard.
 We are always pleased to see the credentials of the IB Diploma Programme on the transcript.Marilyn McGrath Lewis, Director of Undergraduate Admission, Harvard University